ember-learn/handbook/ember-releases.md

 🤖 automated process

-Run the following command with `tool-new-release`
+Run the following command with `ember-learn-release-tool`

 ```
-tool-new-release guides-search
+npx ember-learn-release-tool guides-search
 ```

-Note: This tool-new-release command runs the `release:search` shell script from the guides-source repo.

-Note: If prompted that a guides directory already exists this likely means you have just run the tool-new-release in the above Guides step and you probably DO NOT want to choose to delete the existing guides directory as we are building the Guides search index for the Guides directory we just generated.
+Follow the prompts and when it looks like it is done deploying you should test the search on https://guides.emberjs.com/

 <details>
     <summary>Fallback 💁 manual process</summary>